 But we are not yet at the point where cruelty to animals is consistently reported, investigated, prosecuted, or punished in ways that match the seriousness of the crime.

 How to Help

 The law is only just beginning to catch up with the Americans’ widespread view that animals are family members who need robust protection under the law.
 This is both for the sake of animal victims and for the safety of communities more broadly.

 Animal protection laws vary from state to state, and so we face a patchwork of laws across the country.
 To see how well your state is protecting animals, and where it needs improvement, see the Animal Legal Defense Fund’s annual State Rankings Report, ranking the animal protection laws of all 50 states.

-Let your lawmakers know that you care about this issue, and that you want to see your state’s animal protection laws strengthened, and stronger enforcement of those laws.
+You can also let your lawmakers know that you care about this issue, and that you want to see your state’s animal protection laws strengthened, and stronger enforcement of those laws.

 The Animal Legal Defense Fund is offering our assistance in investigating the death of a zebra who died after being left out in last week's record breaking subzero weather in northern Indiana.
 We also renew our call for stronger animal protection laws.February 14, 2019 News

 In January 2019, the National Council of Juvenile and Family Court Judges (NCJFCJ), in partnership with the Animal Legal Defense Fund hosted the first-ever formal judicial convening focused on animal cruelty cases.February 13, 2019 News

 Animal Legal Defense Fund has appealed an Oregon state court's dismissal of a lawsuit filed by a horse named Justice against his abuser.
 Justice’s lawsuit seeks to recover the costs of his ongoing medical care, his pain and suffering caused by the abuse.January 22, 2019 Press Release